 The Parking Services Department receives its authority to enforce the Traffic & parking Regulations from the California Penal Code, the California Vehicle Code, & provisions established by the California State Legislature.
 Ignoring a citation will result in immediate legal action in the form of substantial additional penalties and a hold being placed on the vehicle registration with the Department of Motor Vehicles.

 Parking citation fines are now paid at the Bursar's Office in the Student Center (Bldg.
-9A) Monday through Thursday 8 a.m. to 5 p.m. and Friday 8 a.m. to 4:30 p.m.
+4) Monday through Friday 8 a.m. to 4:30 p.m.
+Cash or Check only.

 To pay or inquire on your citation: